dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory_stripped.md

 :::

 ::: {.remark}
 The critical takeaway: unique factorization failed, but the structure of the class group saved us!
 We crucially used that it had no elements of order 3.
 See the book for a general theorem about equations \( y^2 + d = x^3 \).
-So ideal theory gives us a way to study Diophantine equations.
+Ideal theory gives us a way to study Diophantine equations.
 :::

-## Ch.
-10: The Class Group as a Measure of Non-unique Factorization
+## The Class Group as a Measure of Non-unique Factorization

 ::: {.remark}
+This is chapter 10.
 This statement shows up in talks: it's more of a vague sentiment than an actual theorem, but we'll discuss a way to make it precise.
 :::

-::: {.theorem title="?"}
+::: {.theorem title="Class number 1 iff UFD"}
 Recall that the class number is defined as \( h_K \coloneqq\# \operatorname{Cl}({\mathbb{Z}}_K) \).
 Then
 \[
 h_K = 1 \iff {\mathbb{Z}}_K \text{ is a UFD}
 .\]
 :::

-::: {.proof title="?"}
+::: {.proof title="of theorem"}
 \( \implies \): Every ideal is equivalent to the unit ideal, so every ideal is principal and PID implies UFD.

+\

 \( \impliedby \): Note that this is subtle: this is the claim that \( {\mathbb{Z}}_K \) is a UFD \( \implies {\mathbb{Z}}_K \) is a PID, which isn't true for general rings (e.g. \( {\mathbb{Z}}[x] \)).
 Suppose \( {\mathbb{Z}}_K \) is a UFD, then it's enough to show that every prime ideal is principal.
 Let \( P \) be prime, then \( P \) lies above some ordinary prime \( p \), so \( P \mathrel{\Big|}\left\langle{ p }\right\rangle \).
 We can factor \( \left\langle{ p }\right\rangle= \left\langle{ \prod_{i=1}^k \pi_i }\right\rangle = \prod_{i=1}^k \left\langle{ \pi_i }\right\rangle \) for some \( \pi_i \) irreducible.
 A prime ideal dividing a product, by unique factorization, must divide a factor, so \( P \mathrel{\Big|}\left\langle{ \pi_i }\right\rangle \) for some \( i \).
 In a UFD, irreducibles are prime, so \( \left\langle{ \pi_i }\right\rangle \) is a prime ideal, so we have a prime ideal dividing a prime ideal.
 By unique factorization, this forces \( P = \left\langle{ \pi_i }\right\rangle \), make \( P \) principal.
 :::